 Just a few short notes on the characters, who are all cresting near max on their offensive skills and won't really be challenged until hell difficulty.

 Druid: He maxed Volcano, and that's useful against large packs compared to Boulder.
 Boulder is still best against a small number of monsters at a time that will be knocked back and repeatedly hit.
 And Firestorm is best against large monsters where Boulder crashes (maggots were about the only ones in act 2; everything else isn't large, like invader types and beetles and claw vipers and greater mummies.)

 Paladin: He's living on leech and wow is it working, even with the nightmare penalty he's still leeching 150 life per 1000-damage hit, and his entire life ball per Zeal cycle.
 Yeah, I was underrating zealots back when talking about Vengeance instead.
 The Ironstone hammer is really good, because the Battle Hammer upgraded base does a ton of damage for an exceptional, actually more than most elites; it's slow but Fanaticism can mostly make up for that.

-Necro: He's still doing well; what I'm not sure to do with him is when to upgrade the iron golem.
+Necro: He's still doing well.
+What I'm not sure to do with him is when to remake the iron golem with a better weapon.
 He's still the same savage polearm from several acts ago.
 I guess if he's working well enough, no need to change at the moment, and if he dies and I need a quick backup, can just shop a good exceptional weapon by now.